The east coast is Tasmania's sunny side up.

 Explore national parks

 Road trips on the east coast pass four of the state's 19 national parks.
 Freycinet is the state's oldest national park, with postcard beaches draped across the toes of bare granite peaks.
 Douglas-Apsley National Park flies under the radar, but its dry hills are creased and folded into spectacular gorges ideal for hiking and swimming.
 In Mount William National Park, wander empty white beaches by day and observe crowds of wildlife after dark.
 On Maria Island, find a window into the past at World Heritage-listed Darlington Probation Station and wander convict-era ruins.

 Find family fun

-Kids love the Great Eastern Drive for its beaches, wildlife and family-friendly activities.
+Kids love the east coast for its beaches, wildlife and family-friendly activities.
 Get them spinning on St Helens Mountain Bike Trails, which offer everything from easy loops to barrelling descents.
 Cruise Freycinet tracks on All4Adventure's quad bikes.
 Or find a protected beach to while away the hours combing for treasures and building sand castles.

-Water is life along the Great Eastern Drive.
+Water is life on the east coast.
 Park the car and take to the waterways in a kayak with Secret River Tours, paddling the likes of Georges Bay, Scamander River and, yes, shhh, a secret river.
 St Helens is famed for its game fishing, and Keen Angler Charters chases the big stuff.
 Prefer a more leisurely pace?
 Wineglass Bay Cruises delivers the rarest of views - from the water - of the island's most photogenic beach.